David E. Skaggs (VICE CHAIRMAN)

 He serves on the boards of trustees of the U. S. Association of Former Members of Congress and of the America University in Iraq – Sulaimani.
-He has previously served on the boards of trustees of: Pact, an NGO addressing economic development and sustainability needs in Africa and Asia; Wesleyan University; the University Corporation for Atmospheric Research; the National Trust for the Humanities; the U. S. Capitol Historical Society; and Rocky Mountain PBS; and on the Steering Committee of the East West Parliamentary Practice Project, on the National Advisory Council of the National Renewable Energy Laboratory, the Public Affairs Advisory Council of the Advertising Council and the Advisory Board of the Campaign Legal Center and as an Academic Fellow at the Carnegie Corporation of New York and a Fellow of the Center for Congressional and Presidential Studies at American University.
+He has previously served on the boards of trustees of: Pact, an NGO addressing economic development and sustainability needs in Africa and Asia; Wesleyan University; the University Corporation for Atmospheric Research; the National Trust for the Humanities; the U. S. Capitol Historical Society; and Rocky Mountain PBS; and on the Steering Committee of the East West Parliamentary Practice Project, on the National Advisory Council of the National Renewable Energy Laboratory, the Public Affairs Advisory Council of the Advertising Council and the Advisory Board of the Campaign Legal Center and as an Academic Fellow at the Carnegie Corporation of New York.

 1025 F Street NW.
 Suite 800, Washington DC 20004